- What should you know about factitious disorders (Munchausen syndrome)?

 - What causes factitious disorders by proxy?

-- What is the treatment for Munchausen syndrome by proxy?
+- What are the treatment guidelines for factitious disorders?

 - Where can one get more information on Munchausen syndrome by proxy?